chicago-tool-library/circulate/README.md

 * circulate may be used by other tool libraries or other lending organizations in the future, so should be built with an eye towards multi-tenancy.
 (Multi-lingual support may also be a goal someday!)
 * Many desired features may be able to be adapted from [babywearing](https://github.com/rubyforgood/babywearing), Ruby For Good's lending app for babywearing accessories.

 ## Requirements

-Circulate is a fairly basic Rails application.
+Circulate is a fairly standard Rails application.
 The main application requires a recent version of Ruby, a PostgreSQL database, and a modern version of Node and Yarn to build assets.

 * A version of chromium (Google Chrome is fine) and a compatible `chromedriver` are required to run application tests.
 This will be downloaded automatically for you when running system tests.
 * Imagemagick needs to be installed for gift memberships and item thumbnails to be generated.